How to Get a Dog to Drink More Water (19 Easy Tips & Tricks) Skip to content

 Syringes and Hands

-You can also cup some water in your hands.
-Some dogs like to drink out of their owners’ hands.
+You can also cup water in your palms.
+Some dogs would rather drink straight from your hands than from a bowl.

 Be Sure it Isn’t an Illness